tribulete/Manuel_letras/canciones/lump.md

 She's in my head
 She's Lump, she's Lump, she's Lump
 She might be dead
+Auhh

 **[PUENTE / OUTRO]**
 Is this Lump out of my head, I think so
-Is this Lump out of my head, I think so, yeah
+Is this Lump out of my head, I think so, yeah, uuh
 Is this Lump out of my head, I think so
 Is this Lump out of my head...